alphagov/inside-government-admin-guide/first-steps/markdown.md

 > Britons never shall be slaves.

 *  Introduce a blockquote with a colon.
 *  The > in the line space is important.
-If you leave it out you will get 2 separate quotes, not 1 running quote.
+If you leave it out you will get 2 separate quotes on separate lines, not 1 running quote.
 *  Leave 1 empty line space above and below your blockquote.
-*  Do not use blockquotes in speeches, they are for news articles and case studies only.
+*  Do not use blockquotes in speeches: blockquotes are for news and case studies only.

 For more advice on using blockquotes on GOV.UK, see the [style guide: news](https://www.gov.uk/designprinciples/insidegovernment#news) and [style guide: case studies](https://www.gov.uk/designprinciples/insidegovernment#case-studies).

 ### Images and attachments

-Covered in the sections [Add images](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-images.html) and [Add attachments](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-attachments.html)
+These are covered in the sections [Add images](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-images.html) and [Add attachments](http://alphagov.github.io/inside-government-admin-guide/creating-documents/add-attachments.html)